cvlab-yonsei/projects/ISGAN/code/README.md

 ```

 ### Train
 - You can train your own model using the below commands.
 ISGAN is trained with 3 stages.
-Please refer the [paper]() for details.
+Please refer the [paper]() for the details.
 Note that each dataset has the different number of identities and you have to change '*num_cls*' in *opt.py* (e.g. --num_cls 767 for CUHK03 and --num_cls 702 for DukeMTMC-reID datatsets)
 ```
 python main.py --mode train --data_path <path/to/the/dataset> --stage 1
 python main.py --mode train --data_path <path/to/the/dataset> --stage 2